mhs/de-git-workshop/README.md

-# de-git-workshop
-Repo for the Git workshop for the Data team.
+# Data Team Git Workshop Repo

+This repository is for practicing Git workflows:

+- Branching
+- Rebasing
+- Squashing commits
+- Merging PRs
+- Exploring GitHub Actions

+Feel free to make changes in the `team/` or `docs/` folders!